orbit-online/upkg/README.md

 ### upkg.json

+*NB!* Only git repos should contain a `upkg.json` file, it will disregarded in tarball packages.

 `upkg.json` has no package name, version or description.
 There are 3 config keys you can specify (none are mandatory, but at least one key _must_ be present).